ChaitanyaPodisetty/House-Price-Pridiction/README.md

-We had use the streamlit for the final deployment of the Project
+We will use the streamlit for the final deployment of the Project